arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 ## Overview

-Portenta Machine Control is characterized by its industrial-grade hardware, which provides consistent performance and durability even in the most demanding conditions.
-A notable feature of its design is the provision of various connectivity options, emphasizing Modbus TCP via the RJ-45 port.
+The Portenta Machine Control is characterized by its industrial-grade hardware, which provides consistent performance and durability even in the most demanding conditions.
+A notable feature of its design is the available connectivity options, such as Modbus TCP via the onboard RJ-45 port.

 ![General Modbus TCP System Model with Portenta Machine Control & PLC IDE](assets/pmc_plcide_modbustcp_overview.png)

-In this tutorial, you will learn how to set up Modbus TCP-based communication between two Portenta Machine Controls using the Arduino PLC IDE.
+In this tutorial, you will learn how to set up Modbus TCP-based communication between two Portenta Machine Control boards using the Arduino PLC IDE.

 ## Goals

-- Learn how to set up the workspace environment for Modbus TCP using Arduino PLC IDE.
+- Learn how to set up the Arduino PLC IDE workspace environment for Modbus TCP.
-- Learn how to configure Modbus TCP for Portenta Machine Control using Arduino PLC IDE.
+- Using the Arduino PLC IDE, learn how to configure Modbus TCP for the Portenta Machine Control.
-- Learn how to verify that Portenta Machine Control has been correctly set up using an example that uses Modbus TCP communication.
+- Learn how to verify that the Portenta Machine Control has been correctly set up using a Modbus TCP communication example.

 ## Required Hardware and Software